The world would make more sense had it happened this way:

 I do know the danger

-The standard library function snprintf
+The standard library function snprintf3 guarantees

 to not overwrite the buffer (assuming of course that the programmer passed the